Tékumel FAQ

 Online Resources

 The Official Tékumel: The World of the Petal Throne web site (http://www.tekumel.com/), maintained by Peter Gifford, is gorgeous.
 Best source of background for Tékumel on the web.
-Copious use of Java and JavaScript.

-Brett Slocum's Tékumel home page (http://www.weirdrealm.com/tekumel/) has a variety of resources available, including characters, a campaign events board, alternate rules for Tékumel (GURPS, RQ, Tirikélu, etc.), and more.
+Brett Slocum's Tékumel home page (http://www.weirdrealm.com/tekumel/) has a variety of resources available, including characters, a campaign events board, alternate rules for Tékumel (GURPS, TFT, RQ, Tirikélu, etc.), and more.

 The Tékumel Web Ring has been created.
 A web ring connects related sites together.
 For more information on how to join the Tékumel Web Ring, go to http://p.webring.com/hub?ring=tekumel.